- J.D. – University of Toronto: 1982-1985

 As an aside, Ian is not just Mr. Litigator, every weekend in winter, he slithers into his one-piece, skin-tight suit and races against time and other ski competitors, demonstrating that age is just a state of mind (and a bum knee).

-Ian passed on his love for skiing and competition to his daughter, who competed in the Sochi Olympics.
+Ian passed on his love for skiing and competition to his daughter, who competed in the Sochi and PyeongChang Olympics.

 - Represented general contractors in construction disputes against owners and subtrades